Actindo-AG/Documentation/DataHub/UserInterface/02h_ETLProcesses.md

   Click this button to cancel creating a view.
 The *Create view* window is closed.

 - [SAVE]
-  Click this button to save the new view.
+  Click this button to save the new view and display it in the *VIEW* drop-down list.
 The *Create view* window is closed.
-The view is saved and displayed in the *VIEW* drop-down list.

 ## Rename view